konstantin-a-maslov/scalable_glacier_mapping/README.md

 Explore this project's functionalities through a Jupyter Notebook which provides a summarised workflow for main features [`here`](demo.ipynb).

+THIS IS A CHANGE THAT MIGHT APPEAR AFTER PUBLISHING THE PAPER (E.G. CORRECTING THE URLS AND BIBTEX ENTRIES)...

 ## Datasets

 You can access the tile-based dataset that can be used to train a model and to assess its performance on it [here](https://bit.ly/3UgEDgA).